Modeling of flopping-mode spin qubits: beyond the two-site model: Model

 A crucial modeling choice for the double-well potential when considering this basis set is the choice of the characteristic length of the harmonic oscillator $\ell$ and the center point of the Hermite polynomials (see Eq.~\eqref{HO_basis} in Appendix~\ref{app:hermite_polynomials}).
 We center the basis around the midpoint of the double-well potential and adjust $\ell$ appropriately to the characteristic length scale of the double-well minima at zero detuning:

-These choices preserve the symmetry of the problem and enable efficient evaluation of matrix elements.~\cite{Shehata2023} An example calculation of the simplified integrals is shown in Appendix~\ref{app:hermite_polynomials}.
-This basis thus enables a semi-analytical diagonalization of the single FM qubit Hamiltonian $H_\mathrm{1FM}$ with which we can obtain spatially resolved wavefunctions of the low-energy states (see Fig.~\ref{fig:1}(c)).
+These choices preserve the symmetry of the problem and enable analytic evaluation of matrix elements.~\cite{Shehata2023} An example calculation of the simplified integrals is shown in Appendix~\ref{app:hermite_polynomials}.
+This basis thus enables an efficient diagonalization of the single FM qubit Hamiltonian $H_\mathrm{1FM}$ with which we can obtain spatially resolved wavefunctions of the low-energy states (see Fig.~\ref{fig:FM_qubits}(c)).

 Unless otherwise stated, we consider the following values for our model parameters to represent FM qubits in a Si-based gate stack: $m_\mathrm{e}^\ast = 0.19\, m_\mathrm{e}$, $g=2$, $B_x = 0.2\,\text{T}$, $b_z = 2\,\text{mT/nm}$, $d_\mathrm{LR} = 100\,\text{nm}$.